USS Pecos (AO-6): Operational history

+At noon that day, after being spotted by IJN air patrols only about 70 miles distant, Pecos was located and attacked by 18 Type 99 (VAL) dive-bombers from the Japanese aircraft carriers Sōryū and Kaga.
+Two more groups—from carriers Hiryu and Akagi—of 18 planes struck again an hour later.
+For some time Pecos sent out distress calls to any Allied ships in the area, as it was assumed the ship would probably be lost.
+The gunners on Pecos, despite lacking modern weaponry, gave a valiant account of themselves, shooting up the enemy Type 99 (VAL) dive-bombers and putting holes in no less than 17 enemy machines.
+One of the Type 99 bombers from Hiryu caught fire as it landed back on the carrier and had to be pushed overboard in flames.
+IJN records indicate the distance between the Japanese force and Pecos could then have been as little as twenty miles.
+Nagumo gave orders to RADM Omori of 1st Torpedo Squadron (DesRon 1) to send two destroyers to rescue survivors of Pecos.
+Omori sent the destroyers Tanikaze and Urakaze of the 17th Division, but they never found the men in the water and returned to Nagumo KdB as dusk came on.

 Executive Officer Lt.
 Commander Lawrence J. McPeake was posthumously awarded the Silver Star for valor for his actions aboard Pecos.
 After the order to abandon ship was given by the ship's Captain, Commander Abernethy, Lt.
-Commander McPeake was seen engaging Japanese Aichi D3A1 "Val" dive bombers, which were machine-gunning survivors in the water.
+Commander McPeake was seen engaging Japanese Aichi D3A1 Type 99 "Val" dive- bombers, which were machine-gunning survivors in the water.
 By some crewmembers' accounts, he was reported to have made it off the ship after it went down.
 Others reported him last being seen manning the machine gun.
 In fact, he did swim away from the vessel with another officer as it was going down.
 However, his body was never recovered and he was eventually listed as Killed In Action after the war.